 Speed

 Code doesn’t always have to run quickly.
 Is this a one-off process or will it be repeated?
 Will there be a human waiting for the code to complete or will the code run unattended.
 Imagine a scenario when a monthly mailshot is sent out and that this script takes 60 minutes to run.
 If it needs to be launched manually, and runs locally on someone’s machine, then that person can’t shut their machine down whilst the script is running.
 But if it completes in 60 seconds then this is less of an imposition.
 Better would be for such a regular task to be on dedicated infrastructure, though this is perhaps a separate factor from that of speed.
-But returning to the issue of ‘dead time’: if a script takes 5 minutes then that’s a useful amount of time: one can make a coffee, go to the loo, etc. But 30 minutes is an awkward amount of time because it’s too short to work on anything else, because that task would need to be interrupted to resume the task being done that necessitated the script in the first place (the mailshort, in this example).
+But returning to the issue of ‘dead time’: if a script takes 5 minutes then that’s a useful amount of time: one can make a coffee, go to the loo, etc. But 30 minutes is an awkward amount of time because it’s too short to work on anything else, because that task would need to be interrupted to resume the task being done that necessitated the script in the first place (the mailshot, in this example).

 Let’s take another example.
 Imagine a website - perhaps it’s an online retail website.
 Numerous studies indicate that visitors will abandon a website if it is slow to respond.
 So there’s a financial and reputation impact to the organisation to have performant software.